-The private information required for DRIP RID is similar to that required for Internet domain name registration.
-This information SHOULD be available for ALL UAS, including those that only use Network RID.
-A DRIP RID solution can leverage existing Internet resources: registration protocols, infrastructure and business models, by fitting into an ID structure compatible with DNS names.
+The private information required for DRIP identifiers is similar to that required for Internet domain name registration.

+A DRIP identifier solution can leverage existing Internet resources: registration protocols, infrastructure and business models, by fitting into an ID structure compatible with DNS names.
 This implies some sort of hierarchy, for scalability, and management of this hierarchy.
 It is expected that the private registry function will be provided by the same organizations that run USS, and likely integrated with USS.